mocs524/greybus-spec/source/bridged_phy.rst

 Greybus SDIO Protocol Bus Width
 """""""""""""""""""""""""""""""

-Table :num:`table-sdio-bus-width` defines the values in which the data bus width can be set.
+<GYBS.A.0703.001>Table :num:`table-sdio-bus-width` defines the values in which the data
+bus width can be set.</GYBS.A.0703.001>

 .. figtable::
     :nofig: